Authority & Funding

 Egeria densa (Brazilian Elodea) is a shallow-water submerged aquatic plant from Brazil, popularly used as an aquarium accessory that was introduced into the Sacramento-San Joaquin Delta about 40 years ago (possibly from use in home aquariums).
 Egeria densa and other submerged vegetation now infest many thousands of surface acres of the Sacramento-San Joaquin Delta.
 The plant can spread very quickly depending on environmental conditions, often by fragmentation.
 The Division of Boating and Waterways (DBW) is the only entity authorized to treat Egeria densa in California with herbicides.Include in your message the address or nearest landmark of the sighting.
 If possible, take photographs of the plant.

 REPORT A SIGHTING:

-Members of the public may contact DBW with questions or concerns relating to Egeria densa and treatment of this aquatic invasive species at (888) 326-2822 or e-mail the department at email@example.com.
+Members of the public may contact DBW with questions or concerns relating to Egeria densa and treatment of this aquatic invasive species at (888) 326-2822 or e-mail the division at email@example.com.

 FREQUENTLY ASKED QUESTIONS